anufrievroman/calcure/README.md

 ### Arch Linux, Manjaro etc

-The package `calcure` is available in AUR.
+The package `calcure` is available in AUR (older version at the moment).

 `yay -S calcure`